tanto30/reacterm/README.md

-  FileSystemPlugin,  // FS plugin to simulate filesystem in memory (note: WIP) AutoCompletePlugin // Auto-complete plugin to allow tab auto completion BasePlugin         // Base plugin to allow 'Command not found' and help command, can be extended TerminalPlugin     // Base (abstract) class to define a terminal plugin } from 'reacterm'
+  FileSystemPlugin,  // FS plugin to simulate filesystem in memory (note: WIP) AutoCompletePlugin // Auto-complete plugin to allow tab auto completion BasePlugin         // Base plugin to allow 'Command not found' and help command, can be extended AbsTerminalPlugin     // Base (abstract) class to define a terminal plugin } from 'reacterm'

 class Example extends React.Component {